grumpyf0x48/java11-minimal-quickstart/README.md

 ### Generate a project using the archetype

-For example, with Java 11:
+For example, to create a Java 11 project with the following coordinates: `com.example`, `java11-project`, `0.1-SNAPSHOT`:

 ```console
 $ mvn archetype:generate \